Visiting the Grant Museum of Zoology, London

 Aside from the moles and mice bones already mentioned, the Grant Museum is home to tons more interesting exhibits, and here are their top ten exhibits:

-- African Rock Python skeleton – a typical snake skeleton might not be that interesting, but this one is constructed in such a way that it is pretty captivating.
+• African Rock Python skeleton – a typical snake skeleton might not be particularly interesting, but this one is constructed in a captivating way.
 It’s wrapped around some wood, packed in a display cabinet, and was documented as a green anaconda.
-However, a member of the public wrote in to say it’s not a green anaconda but an African Rock Python, noting the differences in a photograph from the 1960s.
+However, a member of the public wrote in to say it’s not a green anaconda but an African Rock Python, noting differences in a 1960s photograph.

-- Dodo Bones – the dodo’s story holds profound significance as an early, stark demonstration of humankind’s capacity to drive a species to extinction.
-The Grant Museum’s two boxes of dodo specimens, unearthed from the Mare aux Songes in southeast Mauritius, offer a tangible reminder of this loss.
+• Dodo Bones – the dodo’s story holds profound significance as an early, stark demonstration of humankind’s capacity to drive a species to extinction.
+The Grant Museum’s two boxes of dodo specimens, unearthed from the Mare aux Songes in southeastern Mauritius, serve as a tangible reminder of this loss.

-- Blaschka Glass Models of Invertebrates – Marine invertebrates are challenging to preserve.
-Hence, Leopold Blaschka and his son Rudolph set out to create these anatomically accurate models of sea creatures out of glass.
-The Blashchkas started their careers as jewellers in Dresden, Germany, and came from a long line of Chech artisans.
+• Blaschka Glass Models of Invertebrates – Marine invertebrates are challenging to preserve.
+Hence, Leopold Blaschka and his son Rudolph set out to create these anatomically accurate glass models of sea creatures.
+The Blashchkas began their careers as jewellers in Dresden, Germany, and were from a long line of Chechen artisans.

 Visitor Information